vladast/avr-event-recorder-communicator/README.md

 ## Description

 This Android project is PoC project for communication with AVR-based USB device.
-In particular, resulting Andorid application is able to communicate with AVR-based event recorder.
+In particular, resulting Android application is able to communicate with AVR-based event recorder.
 More on AVR-based event recorder device can be found on: https://github.com/vladast/avr-based-event-recorder-with-usb-support

 ## Features